 50v.
 ANIMAL HUSBANDRY.
 Dairy Cattle.
-First year, spring term.
-Lectures, T Th S 10, Wing A; Laboratory, M or Th 2-4:20, Judging Pavilion.
+First term, spring term.
+Lectures T Th S 10, Wing A; Laboratory M or Th 2-4:20, Judging Pavilion.
 Credit one hour.
-Professor Turk and Associate Professor Schultz.
+Professor Turk and assistants.
 This course will extend through the first five weeks only.